AhadShah786/Checkers-Game/Checkers Game/README.md

 # Python-Checkers-AI
-A checkers AI using the minimax algorithm.
+A checkers Game AI using the minimax algorithm.